 • Establish audit trails to link all access to system components to individual users

-• Implement automated audit trails for all system components to ensure reconstruction of individual user access to cardholder data, root or administrative privilege user actions, audit trail access, invalid logical access attempt, use of and changes to identification and authentication mechanisms, all changes, additions, and deletions to root or administrative privilege accounts, activities affecting audit logs, system-level object creation and deletion.
+• Implement automated audit trails for all system components to ensure reconstruction of individual user access to cardholder data, root or administrative privilege user actions, audit trail access, invalid logical access attempts, use of and changes to identification and authentication mechanisms, all changes, additions, and deletions to root or administrative privilege accounts, activities affecting audit logs, system-level object creation and deletion.

-• Ensure audit logs incorporate user identification, event type, date, time, success or failure, event origination, and identity/name of affected data, system component or resource
+• Ensure audit logs incorporate user identification, event type, date, time, success or failure, event origination, and identity/name of affected data, system component, or resource.

-• Synchronize all critical system clocks and times using synchronization technology and implement controls for acquiring, distributing, and storing time
+• Synchronize all critical system clocks and times using synchronization technology and implement controls for acquiring, distributing, and storing time.

 • Secure audit trails to ensure they are not altered